Patient education: Reactive arthritis (Beyond the Basics)

 REACTIVE ARTHRITIS OVERVIEW

-Reactive arthritis is a type of arthritis in which the joints become painful and swollen after an episode of infection.
-The infection might have been in the intestines, genitals, or the urinary tract.
+Reactive arthritis is a very uncommon type of arthritis in which the joints become painful and swollen soon after an infection in another part of your body.
+The infection might have been in the intestines, genitals, or urinary tract.

 REACTIVE ARTHRITIS CAUSES